bug problem

 Pupa

 During this stage, the fly’s once white, rice-like shell now becomes darker and harder as it begins to transform into the adult form of the fly.
+This transformational phase, where the fly develops its wings and legs, typically lasts several days before the adult emerges.

 Adult